 Let’s check out a few reasons not to wait until the last minute to file.

 The sooner you file, the sooner you get your refund

-According to The Washington Post, 73% of filers received a tax refund.
-If you’re a part of that majority, your money is waiting for you!
+According to the IRS, as of April 21st last year, the average refund amount was $2,753.
+Your money may be waiting for you!
 The sooner you get your federal income tax return wrapped up, the sooner you’ll receive your money.

 Pro tip: The IRS also recommends direct deposit rather than traditional paper checks.
 Direct deposit is a faster, safer, more cost-efficient method of receiving your refund.

 Filing taxes can be exhausting and time-consuming.
 According to the IRS, the average taxpayer spends 13 hours completing their taxes.

 Here’s how those 13 hours are spent:

 - Four hours of completing and submitting forms

 - One hour on other processes, like reviewing your tax return.

 It can be easy, especially with online systems like TurboTax, to underestimate how long taxes will take you.
 So, be sure to budget plenty of time.